zntheory/itu-bds-sdse/lessons/06-git-basics/A-introduction.md

 </br>
 </br>

-Anything beyond that can feel _mysterious_.
+Anything beyond that can feel _very advanced_.

-We will go a bit beyond that.
+We will go a bit beyond these.

 For now, we assume you have zero knowledge and experience with **git**.
 This part of the course is about making you practically comfortable using git for daily work and forming some good habits.